A Forward Backward Greedy approach for Sparse Multiscale Learning: Multiscale Algorithm

 At termination, Algorithm 1 returns $C^{\omega}$ and $\Theta^{\omega}$ as the final output, that is sufficient to make any future predictions without going back to the full dataset D. We show the steps involved in making predictions in Algorithm \ref{Algo2}.
 Besides accepting the sparse representation ($C^{\omega}$) and model weights ($\Theta^{\omega}$) computed in Algorithm \ref{Algo1}, Algorithm \ref{Algo2} requires the normalizing constant T (shown in (\ref{T})) and the data locations $X^t$ at which predictions are required.
 The algorithm begins by initiating the scale to 0 and current prediction $P^t$ to a null vector.
 This is followed by a a nested \textit{for} loop within a \textit{while} loop.
 The outer loop here covers all the scales, while the inner loop extracts basis functions from individual scales.
 For every $x_j \in C_s$ (depending on the way $C_s$ is defined $C_s = [X_s, y_s, s]$, when we say $x_j \in C_s$, we mean $x_j \in X_s$), $b_s^j$ are sequentially constructed, and using the corresponding weight $\theta_s^j \in \Theta_s$, we update the approximation $P^t$.

 \begin{remark} For Algorithm 2, we have denoted the input as $C^{\omega}$ and $\Theta^{\omega}$.
-However, we dont need to wait till scale $\omega$ to make predictions.
+However, we don't need to wait till scale $\omega$ to make predictions.
 Algorithm \ref{Algo2} can be executed using $C^s$, $\Theta^s$ at any scale. \end{remark}

 With the basics of multiscale learning algorithm and prediction using sparse representation explained, we now go back to selection and deletion of basis at a particular scale.
 Starting with Algorithm \ref{Algo3}, we first describe the forward selection of functions at any scale s.
 Here $\epsilon_s$ is the tolerance level (lower bound) for the magnitude of projection of the current residual on the candidate column $b^j_s$.
 Additionally, input $t_s$ is the target to be approximated at the current scale.